 - Inter-cultural exposure

-When you come to John Brown University you bring with you a special gift; your culture, heritage, and who you are.
-While some of the friendship families have had international experience, most may not have and they are anticipating learning from you.
-Their home is a good place for you to also be able to learn about the American culture.
+When you come to John Brown University you bring with you a special gift: your culture, heritage, and who you are.
+While some of the friendship families have had international experience, all are eager to learn from you.
+Their home is a good place both for you to share your own culture and for you to learn about the American culture.